IBM/ibm-licensing-operator/README.md

 > **Important:** Do not install this operator directly.
 Only install this operator using the IBM Common Services Operator.
 For more information about installing this operator and other Common Services operators, see [Installer documentation](http://ibm.biz/cpcs_opinstall).
 If you are using this operator as part of an IBM Cloud Pak, see the documentation for that IBM Cloud Pak to learn more about how to install and use the operator service.
 For more information about IBM Cloud Paks, see [IBM Cloud Paks that use Common Services](http://ibm.biz/cpcs_cloudpaks).

-You can use the ibm-licensing operator to install License Service as a part of IBM Cloud Platform Common Services or an IBM Cloud Pak.
+You can use the ibm-licensing-operator to install License Service as a part of IBM Cloud Platform Common Services or an IBM Cloud Pak.
 You can use License Service to collect information about license usage of IBM containerized products and IBM Cloud Paks per cluster.
 You can retrieve license usage data through a dedicated API call and generate an audit snapshot on demand.

 For more information about the available IBM Cloud Platform Common Services, see the [IBM Knowledge Center](http://ibm.biz/cpcsdocs).